Pakistan condemns Houthis' attacks on Saudi Arabia

 Share

+ISLAMABAD - Pakistan strongly condemned the attack by Houthi militia that resulted in civilian injuries and damage to civilian property in Jazan Region of Saudi Arabia.

+Pakistan reiterates its full support and solidarity with the brotherly Kingdom of Saudi Arabia against any threats to its security and territorial integrity, said Foreign Office in a statement.

-ISLAMABAD – Pakistan has strongly condemned the recent missile and drone strikes by Houthis on Saudi Arabia, which is a violation of Kingdom's sovereignty and territorial integrity.
+On September 15, Pakistan had also strongly condemned the recent missile and drone strikes by Houthis on Saudi Arabia, which is a violation of Kingdom's sovereignty and territorial integrity.

 "Pakistan expresses full solidarity with Saudi Arabia and supports the Kingdom's right to defend itself against aggression," he added.